Colorado Rapids partner with Denver street artist Pat Milbery to create new jersey - NewsBreak

 The Rapids' secondary kit is traditionally a "community" kit which draws its inspiration from Colorado.
 And the Rapids hope to make a difference in the community with this year's jersey by donating money and raising awareness for what they called a mental health crisis in Colorado.

 Nearly one in five Coloradans are living with a form of mental illness, the Rapids said, which is the third-highest rate in the country.
-As they dug into the data, they felt the need to do something.
+As they began to dig into the data, they felt the need to do something.

-Milbery said between the design, the mission and the partnerships, everything fell into place.
+Milbery said he feels like between the design, the mission and the partnerships, everything fell into place.

 "We're creating something bigger, we're telling a bigger story," Milbery said.
 "We're putting our hearts forward and becoming a vehicle for a bigger initiative."